jakenolan/automating-data-entry-with-ai/README.md

-# How to Automate Data Entry the Easy Way
+# How To Automate Data Entry The Easy Way

 <br />